One Northerner talent spotlight: Alexa Tuskey

 It kind of depends what I’m focused on that week.
 One day I could be designing some interior pages for a site, and the next day I could be building those same pages.
 It depends on what’s needed for clients and what’s on the schedule.
 I like to think I have a good balance between the tech and design worlds.
 I get to mix it up and continuously develop my skills in both roles simultaneously.

-Can you tell me a little bit about how you fit into the Experience Design team?
+Can you tell us a little bit about how you fit into the Experience Design team?

 Being a part of the interaction design team within Experience Design has basically allowed me to take my shared expertise and help bridge the gap for the teams.
 Coming from a design perspective, learning about development and how to write code has opened my eyes to what we’re capable of in terms of interactions.
 Now when I’m designing a concept, I have a more confidence to push boundaries and take advantage of digital options, because I know what I, myself can actually build.
 On the other side, when I’m developing, I know to keep design in mind and be more disciplined in the structure of the design itself.
 I’ve really begun to understand how important it is to have a consistent experience, because it leads to a smoother build.
 The hybridity helps give me perspective on better practices as a designer and relay these best practices to both sides of the respective teams.